ASNeG/OpcUaStack/docs/source/3_development/discovery_process.rst

 In order to connect to the registered server, the client calls FindRegister() :term:`Service` on the discovery server to get the list of the servers.
-So that the client needn't to know any :term:`DiscoverUrl`\ s of servers excepting the discovery server.
+So that the client needn't to know any :term:`DiscoveryUrl`\ s of servers excepting the discovery server.

 ::